 Push-notification based data synchronization

-- how to initiate synchronization procedure - how often to perform it (periodic, event-based, fixed time), can it be delayed;
+- how to initiate the synchronization procedure - how often to perform it (periodic, event-based, fixed time), can it be delayed;

 - how to avoid conflicts between local and remote keys - consider using UUIDs for both databases keys;

-- what additional information should be stored in databases - when data was synchronized last time, if the data is flagged to be synchronized, changelog from the last synchronized state, any extra flag that would be useful to track if record in database was created, modified or deleted (you cannot usually remove records from database but you flag them as removed);
+- what additional information should be stored in databases - when data was synchronized last time, if the data is flagged to be synchronized, changelog from the last synchronized state, any extra flag that would be useful to track if record in database was created, modified or deleted (you cannot usually remove records from database but you can flag them as removed);

-- how to deal with conflicts - what should happen when a record was removed from one database, what should be done when a record was changed in both databases; how to deal with local time/locale settings etc.; this is the problem the additional data that were planned in previous step should help to solve.
+- how to deal with conflicts - what should happen when a record was removed from one database, what should be done when a record was changed in both databases, how to deal with local time/locale settings etc. - this is the problem the additional data that were planned in previous step should help to solve.

-- Sync Adapters - system API designed specifically for synchronization data managed by content provider framework and uses Android accounts and authentication framework to perform.
+- Sync Adapters - system API designed specifically for synchronization data managed by the content provider framework that uses Android accounts and authentication framework to perform.
 Because of that the implementation is much more complicated than using JobScheduler and requires some boilerplate to work.
 Because of that you should avoid using this mechanism unless you are synchronizing data that are provided by some content provider (ex.
 Contacts provider) and you have implemented your custom Authenticator already.

-- Data Saver - API introduced in API level 24 that allows user to control application data transfer usage.
+- Data Saver - API introduced in API level 24 that allows the user to control application data transfer usage.
 Your application should considered this extension to ConnectivityManager and adjust transfer usage (ex. by requesting images in lower quality).

-- Firebase Cloud Messaging - part of Google Play Services that is required for application to receive notification from Google Cloud.
+- Firebase Cloud Messaging - part of Google Play Services that is required for an application to receive notification from Google Cloud.
 You can search for other messaging services as well.

-- SQLite-sync - solution that simplifies creation of sync ready backend and works with multiple SQL databases.
+- SQLite-sync - solution that simplifies creation of sync-ready backend and works with multiple SQL databases.
 It provides web application translating database changes to XML format returned from multiple services.
-The XML returned from the service can be interpreted by the client application to perform requested operations in local database.
+The XML returned from the service can be interpreted by the client application to perform requested operations in the local database.
 Client application can also send local changes to the backend in the same XML format and changes would be reflected in server’s database.